NickCarneiro/tweetchan/readme.md

 # Description
-Tweetchan is chrome extension that:
+Tweetchan is a chrome extension that:

 - Anonymizes tweets
 - Hides lies and retweets